 PSA will join with French bank BNP Paribas in the purchase, which foresees taking over 12 manufacturing facilities that employ about 40,000 people, according to a joint statement by the companies.

-GM will keep its manufacturing center in Turin, Italy.
+General Motors Co. will keep its manufacturing center in Turin, Italy.
 GM and PSA will continue to collaborate on electric car technologies and maintain existing supply agreements on some Buick models.

 The purchase marks a major turnaround for PSA, bailed out just three years ago by Chinese investors and the French state.
 CEO Tavares, recalling PSA's "near-death experience," said he hopes to parlay his success to similar savings at Opel, cutting costs through scale and better use of factory capacity.

 For GM, the agreement indicates that Barra decided to focus on profits over market share.

 Asked whether the arrival of the Trump administration played a role in GM's decision to sell, Barra said GM looked at "the changing landscape from a regulatory, a geopolitical and customer preference standpoint" before making a decision.

 GM could redirect the money it has been spending in Europe toward new products and services, such as self-driving cars and ride-hailing services, as well as pension obligations and an ongoing share buyback program.

 Western Europe is the No. 3 auto sales market, behind China and the U.S. Opel and Vauxhall last year sold just under 1.2 million vehicles, amounting to only 5.6 percent of the market, according to GM.
 GM has recently shown a willingness to pull out of unprofitable regions — it abandoned Russia in 2015 as that country's economy fell into recession.

 The deal, subject to regulatory approval, is expected to be completed at the end of this year.